towersvault/shinpokered/README.md

 **Not in current patch**
 - On battle slide-in, fixed the bottom window disappearing for 1 frame when playing on a DMG gameboy
-- Fixed the 1-frame white flash during battle transitions caused by LCD turning off
+- Undo the fix for disabling the LCD during LoadMapData since it creates about 250ms of lag

 #Bugfixes